gojimmypi/osp/realm/README.md

 ./build/test/realm-tests
 ```

-You can also use the build_wolfssl_with_realm.sh script after adjusting the global variables as needed.
+You can also use the `build_wolfssl_with_realm.sh` script after adjusting the global variables as needed.

+## Visual Studio

+The platform and machine independent settings such as `$(CurrentVsInstallRoot)` will likely be reset to fully-qualified paths at build time.

+See the `vs_clean.sh` to reset variables such as Visual Studio Edition paths to `$(CurrentVsInstallRoot)`.

+If no other changes have made, the project `*.vcxproj` changes can also be reverted.
+Builds should be successful with either full paths or VS macros.

 ## Generating a new Realm-core patch file: